News Corp studio co-chair Rothman resigns as film, TV split

-Rupert Murdoch's media giant will consolidate film operations under Rothman's co-chair and CEO since 2000, Jim Gianopulos.
+Rupert Murdoch's media giant will consolidate film operations under Jim Gianopulos, Rothman's co-chair and CEO since 2000.
 The TV studio will operate as a separate unit.

 News Corp is shuffling its executives as it prepares to separate into two publicly traded companies in 2013.
 Newspaper, book and magazine publishing will comprise one company and the Fox television and film properties will be the chief components of the other.